Contributors: Hjax, catbomb, Lussless

 Track breakdown for Nakayama 2500m.

-On the Nakayama 2500m track, the Uma will start her spurt at the 1667m mark, which is on a straight.
-We can see that accelerations that activate on the first straight in the last spurt are viable here.
-One such example is Straightaway Spurt for End Closers.
-However, corner acceleration skills are still viable as the first corner is only 33 meters into the Accel Zone.
+On the Nakayama 2500m track, the Uma will start her Spurt at the 1667m mark, which is on a Straight.
+We can see that Acceleration Skills that activate on the first Straight in the Accel Zone are viable here.
+One common example is Straightaway Spurt for End Closers.
+However, Corner Acceleration Skills are also viable as the first Corner is only 33 meters into the Accel Zone.

 The Accel Zone of the Nakayama 2500m track, which starts on a straight and goes into a corner.